Wildhoney/Maple.js/README.md

 <link rel="import" type="text/html" href="my-app/components/time-date/index.html" />
 ```

 **Note:** You may have noticed that the component's directory name is largely irrelevant &ndash; and it is, in most cases.
-However, there are certain circumstances where the component's directory matters &ndash; such as when registering a `WebWorker` &mdash; In this case Maple provides the component directory as `this.props.path`.
+However, there are certain circumstances where the component's directory matters &ndash; such as when [registering a `Worker`](#component-path) &mdash; In this case Maple provides the component directory as `this.props.path`.

 Once the HTML document has been imported, Maple will register our custom element and it will be then usable in our application &ndash; although don't forget that we should pass in the *optional* `format` attribute to override `YYYY-MM-DD`: